Smaller class sizes not proven but teachers strike for them

+The ratio of students to teachers is at the heart of the strike in Los Angeles.
+While many believe smaller classes are better, studies are mixed on exactly how much that can improve academic outcomes, considering the cost.

-LOS ANGELES (AP) — Most educators and parents see class size as an indicator of a quality education and have made it a priority in teacher strikes across the United States in the past year, but its effectiveness is still up for debate.
+LOS ANGELES — Most educators and parents see class size as an indicator of a quality education and have made it a priority in teacher strikes across the United States in the past year, but its effectiveness is still up for debate.

 There’s no universal standard for the best class size, though some states and school districts have instituted policies, particularly in lower grades.
 While many believe smaller is better, studies are mixed on exactly how much it can improve academic outcomes, considering the cost.